Skip to content

 • Detailed pupil information given to all staff

-• Special arrangements made for SATS (extra time applied for, use of amanuensis)
+• Special arrangements made for statutory assessments

 • Specialist resources available to support specific needs (laptops, scissors, rulers, writing slopes)

-• Pupils involved in EHCP
+• Pupils involved in EHCP writing

-• Specialist teachers supporting learning and giving pastoral and inclusion support
+• Specialist teachers supporting learning

 • Transition meetings

-• Specific staff attended ASD Awareness training
+• ASD Awareness training

 Written Information